- 3 files (PDF report, 2 Excel files)

 This analysis includes a comprehensive Jordan energy market report and updated datasets.
 It is derived from the most recent key economic indicators, supply and demand factors, oil and gas pricing trends and major energy issues and developments surrounding the energy industry.
 The report provides a complete picture of the country situation, dynamics, current issues and future prospects.
 With market data and continuous follow-up of markets news, this report brings clear and concise insights with which to tackle national energy challenges and opportunities.
 Browse the tabs below for a detailed table of contents, the list of graphs and tables, and details on the data files.

-- The country's objectives for 2030 are to reduce natural gas imports in the power mix to 53% and achieve 14% of renewables in the energy mix.
+- Jordan aims to reach 50% of renewables in its power mix in 2030, so as to achieve 14% of renewables in the energy mix.

 - Electricity demand should grow by an average of 6.5%/year until 2030.